-the advantages provided by a large homogeneous TPC with good energy resolution, position reconstruction, and ability to identify particle type.
+good energy resolution, position reconstruction, and ability to identify particle type.

-Making conservative assumptions on the detector and analysis performance, and using only measured radioassay inputs to build the background model, we predict that nEXO will reach a 3σ discovery potential of 5.7×10^{27} years for the $^{136}\mathrm{Xe}$ $0\nu\beta\beta$ half-life.
-We further estimate its 90% CL exclusion sensitivity to reach 9.2×10^{27} years.
-Under aggressive but not unrealistic assumptions, nEXO might reach well beyond a sensitivity of 10^{28} years.
+Making conservative assumptions on the detector and analysis performance, and using only measured radioassay inputs to build the background model, we predict that nEXO will reach a 3σ discovery potential of 5.7×10^{27} yr for the 136Xe $0\nu\beta\beta$ half-life.
+We further estimate its 90% C.L. exclusion sensitivity to reach 9.2×10^{27} yr.
+Under aggressive but not unrealistic assumptions, nEXO might reach well beyond a sensitivity of 10^{28} yr.